gidztech/js-in-the-console/context.md

 This page will show snippets that demonstrate how context is handled in JavaScript.

 ### The Basics
 The following function will create a local variable and a function which returns the value of the variable.
-It is useless as it is because it doesn't have any side effects or return anything.
+It is useless as it is, because it doesn't have any side effects or return anything.
+It will simply execute and all objects will be garbage collected.

 ```javascript
 function myFunc() {